Cover Story | ACC: OutFront For Cardiovascular Clinicians Worldwide

 "The ACC understands that complex problems simply cannot be solved by one organization.
 This is especially true when it comes to achieving health equity," said ACC President Dipti Itchhaporia, MD, FACC, in a recent JACC Leadership Page.
 "Health inequities are so entrenched that it will require coordinated, multi-sector efforts that can inspire a shared vision, help bridge siloes, and create lasting change."

-Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, COVID-19 Hub, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure

 Keywords: ACC Publications, Cardiology Magazine, Academies and Institutes, African Americans, American Heart Association, American Medical Association, American Natives, Artificial Intelligence, Awards and Prizes, Big Data, Capparis, Cardiologists, Cardiology, Cardiomyopathy, Hypertrophic, Cardiovascular Diseases, Cardiovascular System, Cohort Studies, Communication, Computer-Assisted Instruction, COVID-19, Curriculum, Delivery of Health Care, Developing Countries, Diabetes Mellitus, Electrophysiology, Family Characteristics, Feedback, Fellowships and Scholarships, Genetic Testing, Global Health, Goals, Health Equity, Health Services Accessibility, Heart Diseases, Heart Failure, Internship and Residency, Journal Impact Factor, Latin America, Leadership, Medicine, Mental Health, Mentors, Motivation, Myocardial Infarction, Neoplasms, New Orleans, Noncommunicable Diseases, Nurse Practitioners, Pandemics, Patient Care, Physician Assistants, Point-of-Care Systems, Policy, Problem Solving, Publishing, Racism, Reference Standards, Research Design, Research Personnel, Retirement, Schools, Social Determinants of Health, Social Media, Societies, Medical, Specialization, Stroke, Students, Medical, Technology, Telemedicine, Violence, Workforce